Harmelodic/harmelodic.github.io/docs/blog/software-engineering/slis-slos-and-slas.md

 there are 3 nines in the percentage).

 For performance-based SLOs, this is typically a threshold that is acceptable for the given SLO.
-For example, for a latency SLI, the threshold could be 300ms.
+For example, for a responsiveness (latency) SLI, the threshold could be 300ms.

 Since the SLI defines how often